deepakChourasiya-aj/WorkDesk-Realtime-Communication-Plateform/README.md

 -  User can join the call by using the room ID
 -  To end the call click on hang on button

+### To use chat feature -->
+-  Enter the user name
+-  User can chat with online users
+-  For online users  it will show green tick

 ## Examples